CristinaZb/defensive-lncrna-profiles-pinus-fusarium/README.md

 ## **Expression**

-To calculate the expression, we need the BAM files used to generate the GTFs, the non-redundant GTF, and `StringTie -e`.
-We prepare the consensus GTF because it has a header that needs to be removed:
+To calculate the expression of transcripts, we need the BAM files used to generate the GTFs, the non-redundant GTF, and `StringTie -e`.
+We prepare the non-redundant GTF because it has a header that needs to be removed:

 ```bash
 tail -n +3 ${spp}_transcripts.gtf > ${spp}_transcripts-mod.gtf
 ```

 Now we calculate the expression for all identified transcripts.
-To determine the expression of lncRNAs, these will be filtered later in the RStudio script.
+To determine the expression of lncRNAs, transcripts will be filtered later in the RStudio script.
 See [`scripts/08_stringtie_expression.sh`](scripts/08_stringtie_expression.sh)
-We convert the GTFs with expression information into a quantification table.
-First, we prepare the files that we need: `sample_lst_gtf.txt` and `prepDE.py` (visit https://github.com/gpertea/stringtie).
+To convert the GTFs with expression information into a quantification table, prepare the files that we need: `sample_lst_gtf.txt` and `prepDE.py` (visit https://github.com/gpertea/stringtie).
 After that, we run a script to run the python script:

 ```bash
 python2 prepDE.py -i sample_lst_gtf.txt -s ${spp}